Second complaint filed against McNeese

 Jennings said Friday he would have no comment on Ford’s complaint unless he was called to testify by the board’s ethic committee.

-The full board is scheduled to meet 6 p.m.
+The full board was scheduled to meet 6 p.m.
 Monday to approve hiring outside counsel, and the ethics committee has recommended the Memphis firm of Jackson Sheilds Yeiser and Holt.

-The next meeting of the ethics committee, which was appointed on a temporary basis to hear the Hyder, and now Ford, complaints because permanent ethics committee members Bill Gwaltney and Chad Karl are mentioned in Hyder’s letter, had not been scheduled as of Friday afternoon.
+The next meeting of the ethics committee, which was appointed on a temporary basis to hear the Hyder, and now Ford, complaints because permanent ethics committee members Bill Gwaltney and Chad Karl are mentioned in Hyder’s letter, has been set for 6 p.m.
+Thursday at the district’s administration building.

 “You’re talking about four weeks ago, four years ago,” he said, referring to when the incidents are alleged to have happened.
 “I still think it’s about politics.
 I know my race is critical to control the board.”